liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/02-creating-forums-with-message-boards.markdown

 As this property suggests, Message Board's user subscription mechanism uses the POP mail protocol.
-When an email reply to a message board notification is read by @product_name@, the reply is posted to the message board and then deleted from the mail server.
-Deleting the message from the mail server is the POP protocol's default behavior and @product_name@ assumes that your POP mail server behaves this way.
+When an email reply to a message board notification is read by @product@, the reply is posted to the message board and then deleted from the mail server.
+Deleting the message from the mail server is the POP protocol's default behavior and @product@ assumes that your POP mail server behaves this way.
 Most POP clients offer an option to leave mail on the mail server after it's been downloaded, but you shouldn't exercise this option.
-If you configure mail to be left on the mail server, @product_name@ will repeatedly send copies of each retained message along with each new email notification that's sent to subscribed users.
+If you configure mail to be left on the mail server, @product@ will repeatedly send copies of each retained message along with each new email notification that's sent to subscribed users.